Bryaro/Portfolio-1-CodeInstitute/README.md

 - Header: had extra ending of an anchor
 - incorrect pathway to images since when deployed the pathway is not as on the computer. had to add ../ to images and media in order for the github pages to find the source of assets.

+## Bugs
+- After deplying the project oo GitHub pages i noticed the website wasnt quite working, the texts were there but the css and the assets were not showing

+- I opened the google devtools and played with the file path and found put the issue.
+By removing the starting slash part of the file it solved the issue.

 ## Codeanywhere and GitPod forking repository